Algebraic Mapping Class Group Rigidity: Introduction

 \section{Introduction}

-In \cite{ivanov2006fifteen}, Ivanov stated the metaconjecture for the mapping class group of surfaces.
+In \cite{ivanov2006fifteen}, Ivanov formulated the metaconjecture for the mapping class group of surfaces.

-\begin{metaconjecture} Every object naturally associated with a surface $\Sigma$ and having a sufficiently rich structure has $\Mod(\Sigma)$, the mapping class group of $\Sigma$, as its automorphisms.
+\begin{metaconjecture} Every object naturally associated with a surface $\Sigma$ and having a sufficiently rich structure has $\Mod(\Sigma)$, the mapping class group of $\Sigma$, as its automorphism group.
 Moreover, this can be proved by a reduction to the theorem about the automorphism of the curve complex. \end{metaconjecture}

 The \textit{mapping class group rigidity} problem concerns identifying objects for which the conjecture holds.
 The conjecture for the curve complex itself was proven by Ivanov for closed surfaces, and later generalized by Korkmaz and Luo \cite{ivanov1997automorphisms, korkmaz1999automorphisms, luo1999automorphisms}.